semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 - **when-trimmed**: job logs will only be uploaded as a job artifact if the logs were trimmed for being above the current [limit of 16MB](https://docs.semaphoreci.com/reference/quotas-and-limits/#job-log-size-limit).
 - **always**: job logs will always be uploaded as a job artifact.

+The artifact is uploaded using the path `agent/job_logs.txt`.
 The agent will use the [artifact CLI](https://docs.semaphoreci.com/reference/artifact-cli-reference/) to upload the logs to Semaphore.
-If the artifact CLI is not available in the host where the agent is running, nothing will be uploaded.
+If the artifact CLI is not available to the agent, nothing will be uploaded.

 ### `pre-job-hook-path`